 Start as early as possible

-Easy things to start organising early include figuring out your budget for the trip, clarifying how the trip is funded and ensuring your team has appropriate travel documents.
-For most US teams this is simply a passport which does not expire prior to your departure from the UK, but if someone needs to obtain a passport or a visa the time to start is sooner rather than later.
+Easy things to start organising early include figuring out your budget for the trip, clarifying how the trip is funded, and – if you’re coming from outside the UK, ensuring your team has appropriate travel documents.
+For most US teams this is simply a passport that does not expire prior to your departure from the UK, but if someone needs to obtain a passport or a visa, start arranging this sooner rather than later.

 Which regatta are you dealing with?

-1) Henley Women’s Regatta, a three day regatta in mid-June which runs 1,500m from the downstream end of Temple Island to the upstream end of the Remenham Club and runs events for women only (male coxswains permitted).
-Henley Women’s Regatta is always two weeks before Henley Royal Regatta;
+• Henley Women’s Regatta (this is us), a three day regatta in mid-June, which runs 1,500m from the downstream end of Temple Island to the upstream end of the Remenham Club and runs events for women only (male coxes permitted).
+Henley Women’s Regatta is always two weekends before the weekend of Henley Royal Regatta.

-2) Ending on the first Sunday of July is Henley Royal Regatta which is 2,112m along the longest straight portion of the Thames running from the same start as Henley Women’s Regatta to the finish in the Stewards’ Enclosure; and
+• Ending on the first Sunday of July is Henley Royal Regatta, which is 2,112m along the longest straight portion of the Thames running from the same start as Henley Women’s Regatta to the finish in the Stewards’ Enclosure.

-3) Henley Masters Regatta, a two day regatta for rowers over age 27 which runs 1,000m from the top of Temple Island to Upper Thames Rowing Club the week after Henley Royal.
+• Henley Masters Regatta, a two day regatta for rowers in the year of their 27th birthday and older, which runs 1,000m from the top of Temple Island to Upper Thames Rowing Club the week after Henley Royal.
 As masters tend to organise themselves well, this article is focused more on teams preparing for Henley Women’s and Henley Royal.

 Entries

 Depending on which regatta you plan to enter, you need to do the anticipatory work for entries.
-British Rowing runs an online system named BROE.
+British Rowing runs an online entries system called BROE.
 Overseas crews need to be registered to use BROE.

-There is no cost, but it should be noted this is not an automated process, and requires an actual human at British Rowing headquarters to get the team issued with a log on to the system.
+There is no cost, but it should be noted this is not an automated process, and requires an actual human at British Rowing to issue your club with a login to the system.
 Every year someone discovers this too late, and at their peril.

-Getting set up on BROE costs nothing, and stays the same from year to year, so there is no disadvantage to obtain the log in as soon as your team is contemplating a Henley entry.
+Your club BROE login stays the same from year to year, so there is no disadvantage to obtain the login as soon as your team is contemplating a Henley entry.
 Both Henley Women’s and Henley Masters use BROE, but Henley Royal has its own, separate entry system.

 Eligibility